 We, like many Rotary Clubs, are responding via the Shelter Box organisation & will watch developments.

-If you cut/paste this link, you can gather more detailed information.
+If you copy and paste the link below, you can gather more detailed information.

 Rotary handover night.
 Good attendance with fish & chips meal.
 John B takes over from John K, our new District Governor, Peter Roberts, says a few words and not forgetting the two star ladies as Mary hands over to Alison.
 This was a great evening with wonderful Rotary Fellowship evident all evening.
 For more pictures please click here.